MoneroFan/ProtonCash/INSTALL.md

-Building Crowdcoin
+Building ProtonCash
 =============

-See doc/build-*.md for instructions on building the various elements of the Crowdcoin Core reference implementation of Crowdcoin.
+See doc/build-*.md for instructions on building the various elements of the ProtonCash Core reference implementation of ProtonCash.